Combating IUU Fishing

 Electronic Monitoring

-Electronic monitoring (EM) can help improve the transparency and traceability of seafood products.
+Electronic monitoring can help improve the transparency and traceability of seafood products.

-New research from Sustainable Fisheries Partnership looks at the potential for electronic monitoring (EM) to meet growing requirements for stronger transparency, traceability, and verification in seafood production and trade supply chains.
-EM can replace traditional in-person fisheries monitoring systems that can be expensive and inefficient, and are often not feasible to implement in many of the world’s fisheries.
-Effective implementation of EM systems can allow for comprehensive data gathering and compliance with government and corporate requirements and standards.
+New research from Sustainable Fisheries Partnership examines the potential of electronic monitoring (EM) to meet growing requirements for greater transparency, traceability, and verification in seafood production and trade supply chains.
+EM can replace traditional in-person fisheries monitoring systems, which can be expensive and inefficient and are often not feasible to implement in many of the world’s fisheries.
+Effective implementation of EM systems can enable comprehensive data collection and compliance with government and corporate requirements and standards.

-The technical report provides guidance and recommendations for fisheries managers, regulators, and the seafood industry on how to design and implement EM systems.
+The technical report provides guidance and recommendations for fisheries managers, regulators, and the seafood industry on designing and implementing EM systems.

-The industry briefing provides a summary of the use and benefits of EM and offers recommendations for how end buyers can help support the broader adoption of EM.
+The industry briefing provides a summary of EM’s use and benefits and offers recommendations for how end buyers can support the broader adoption of EM.

 In the industry briefing, SFP recommends end buyers take the following actions to support broader uptake of EM systems: